-Alexandra Orlando (BA and MA, English and Film, Wilfrid Laurier University), is a first year Ph.D. student at the University of Waterloo in the English Languages and Literature department.
+Alexandra Orlando (BA and MA, English and Film, Wilfrid Laurier University), was Ph.D. student at the University of Waterloo in the English Languages and Literature department.
 She is specializing in narratology and game studies.
 Her research interests include the intersection between film theory and game cinematics, e-sports and East Asian game studies.

 First Person Scholar (FPS) is an online game studies periodical created and maintained by graduate students at the University of Waterloo through The Games Institute.
 FPS aims to occupy the niche between academic blogs and journals in establishing an informed, sustained conversation.
 Their articles are relatively short, thought-provoking pieces that are intended to stimulate debate on games and games scholarship.